shamshadM/shamshadm.github.io/_teaching/designs.md

 **Augmented Design (Augmented Block Design)** is an experimental design widely used in agricultural research when a large number of new treatments (such as genotypes or varieties or clones) need to be evaluated but resources are insufficient to replicate all of them.
 In this design, a set of standard or check treatments is replicated across all blocks, while the new treatments are unreplicated and appear only once.
 The primary purpose of including replicated checks is to account for environmental variability across blocks and to provide a basis for adjusting the performance of unreplicated entries.
 This makes the design particularly useful in early-stage plant breeding trials, where hundreds of new lines must be screened efficiently.
 {: .text-justify}

 The structure of an augmented design typically involves dividing the experimental area into blocks, each containing all the check treatments and a subset of new treatments.
 Since the new entries are not replicated, their raw observations may be influenced by local environmental conditions.
 To address this, statistical adjustments are made using the performance of the replicated checks within each block, thereby improving the accuracy of comparisons.
 The analysis is commonly performed using analysis of variance (ANOVA) models tailored for augmented designs, or specialized methods available in statistical software like R (e.g., using packages such as agricolae).
 Overall, the augmented design provides a practical balance between resource constraints and the need for reliable evaluation, enabling researchers to efficiently identify promising treatments for further testing.
-A detailed and systematic explanation can be found in the [Blog Post Section](/posts/2026/02/augmented-design-analysis/)
+A detailed and systematic explanation of Augmented Design can be found in the [Blog Post Section](/posts/2026/02/augmented-design-analysis/)
 {: .text-justify}

 ---